jcs/sdorfehs/README.md

-By default, this bar is made sticky with the `barsticky` setting which forces the bar to be permanently affixed to the top or bottom (configurable with the `bargravity` setting) of every virtual screen displaying the currently-focused window's title.
+By default, this bar is made sticky with the `barsticky` setting which forces the bar to be permanently affixed to the top or bottom (configurable with the `bargravity` setting) of every virtual screen displaying the currently-focused window's title on the left side.

-When the bar is sticky, it also enables a mechanism to display arbitrary text, similar to bar programs for other window managers like i3bar, dzen2, etc. sdorfehs creates a
+When the bar is sticky, it also enables a mechanism to display arbitrary text on the right side, similar to bar programs for other window managers like i3bar, dzen2, etc. sdorfehs creates a
 [named pipe](https://en.wikipedia.org/wiki/Named_pipe)
 at `~/.config/sdorfehs/bar` and any text input into the pipe shows up on the bar, making it easy to integrate with standard utilities which can just